Increasing Your Self-Esteem: the first step

 Self-esteem is the value we place on ourselves (self-worth), which then influences how we imagine others perceive our value, and the contribution and value we believe we are able to offer the wider world.

-Self-esteem influences everything we do because we make decisions and behave as though what we see through our, not so rosy glasses, is true.
-If we have low self-esteem we might be overly sensitive to perceived criticism, find it difficult to accept praise, avoid things in case we are rejected, acept bad behavior, feel guilty or shame for doing something nice for ourselves etc… which perpetuates eroding our self-worth.
-It becomes a vicious cycle.
+Self-esteem influences everything we do, because we make decisions and behave as though what we see through our (not so rosy) glasses, is true.
+If we have low self-esteem we might be overly sensitive to perceived criticism, find it difficult to accept praise, avoid things in case we are rejected, accept bad behaviour, feel guilty or ashamed for doing something nice for ourselves etc… all of which perpetuate an erosion of our self-worth.

 Getting to know yourself

-The first step (as with all personal development changes) needs to start with the relationship we have with ourselves.
-This in turn affects our relationships with others, and expands the available possibilities and opportunities.
+The first step (as with all personal development changes) is to start with the relationship we have with ourselves.
+This in turn affects our relationships with others and expands the available possibilities and opportunities.

-Here are some of the behaviors we use in successful relationships with others :
+Here are some of the behaviours we use in successful relationships with others :

 The same rules apply to you.
 If you treat yourself poorly, you will feel bad.
 If you start treat to yourself as though you matter, your self-esteem will catch up with you.
 Others will also start to treat you like you matter because we educate people about our worth by how we treat ourselves.

 The first stage in all changes and improvement is self-awareness and for this you need to invest time into getting to know yourself.
 So here is my invitation to you - look at your calendar, find an hour where you can be uninterrupted (even if this means you have to drive to the middle of a forest where you have no phone reception!!!) buy yourself a shiny new notepad and pen, grab a cup of tea, get comfortable and fill in this worksheet.